 - Confirmation Grade 8

 We encourage all family members to participate in school activities.
 Parents can assist as Reading Tutors, Library Aides, Field Trip Chaperons, Lunch Program Volunteers, Class Mothers and Coaches for our athletic teams.
 Parents are also invited to participate on the Home School Association, School Board and the Library Guild.
 Volunteers who will be in direct contact with our students must complete the Archdiocesan-required Protecting God's Children program.
 This training is provided periodically by Holy Spirit Parish's Director of Religious Education.
+Volunteers must also be cleared for service as per Archdiocesan Safe Environment protocol.

 Mission & Philosoply